Taylor-C-Powell/MSAligner/Labs/2025-10-16/20251016_pandas_part1.md

 plt.show()
 ```

+When adding this code, it produces this file:

+See figure_1.png in the zip file

 ### Challenge: Create a bar plot showing how many students passed vs failed

 Create a bar plot showing how many students passed vs failed.

+See figure_2.png in the zip file